hajame/fullstackopen-2019.github.io/src/content/osa3/part3a.md

 ```

 <!-- Jotta sovelluksen uusi versio saadaan käyttöön, on sovellus uudelleenkäynnistettävä. -->
-In order to get the new version of our application into use we have to restart the application.
+In order to get the new version of our application into use, we have to restart the application.

 <!-- Sovellus ei muutu paljoa.
 Heti alussa otetaan käyttöön _express_, joka on tällä kertaa <i>funktio</i>, jota kutsumalla luodaan muuttujaan _app_ sijoitettava express-sovellusta vastaava olio: -->
 The application did not change a whole lot.
 Right at the beginning of our code we're importing _express_, which this time is a <i>function</i> that is used to create an express application stored in the _app_ variable: